brightspot/react-examples/marked-text/README.md

       isVoidElement ? null : children
     )
   },
-}
+})}
 ```

-The library is using a [post order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).
-As the data structure is flattened, it's only appropriate to use this method of traversal and it also simplifies the usage with React or any front-end library/framework.
+`markedTextTraversal` is a function that accepts a Marked Text object and a Marked Text Visitor object as input.
+It uses the visitor object to perform a [post order](https://www.geeksforgeeks.org/iterative-postorder-traversal) tree traversal algorithm on the Marked Text object, and invokes the visitor's callback methods to transform the nodes of the tree.
+It returns an array of transformed root nodes based on the visitor's implementation.

+Additionally, by providing a unified and customizable interface for traversing and transforming Marked Text, this function can simplify the integration of Marked Text with React or any other front-end library or framework.

 ## Troubleshooting